 Pluripotency & Regenerative medicine

-Current work is focused on the analysis of mitotic regulators such as quinases (Plk, Aurora, Mastl), phosphatases (Cdc14, PP2A-B55), proteins involved in ubiquitin-dependent degradation (APC/C-Cdh1, Cdc20) and some regulators of the spindle checkpoint (securin, Hec1).
+Our most recent work has focused on the analysis of mitotic regulators such as quinases (Plk, Aurora, Mastl), phosphatases (Cdc14, PP2A-B55), proteins involved in ubiquitin-dependent degradation (APC/C-Cdh1, Cdc20) and some regulators of the spindle checkpoint (securin, Hec1).
 In the past, our group has reported the characterization of a new member of the Polo-like kinase family (de Carcer et al., Mol Cell Biol 2011), and the relevance of Aurora A and B kinases in development and cancer (Fernandez-Miranda et al., Development 2011; Perez de Castro et al., Cancer Res 2013).
 Data from our work on mitotic exit (Manchado et al., Cancer Cell 2010) led to the identification of Mastl as a new kinase whose inhibition is required for cell cycle exit.
 We later reported an essential function of this kinase ion preventing mitotic collapse due to activation of PP2A phosphatases (Alvarez-Fernandez et al., PNAS 2013).
 Our group also generated the first models of APC/C-Cdh1/Cdc20 deficient mice and their involvement in several cell cycle processes and neural development (Garcia-Higuera et al. Nat Cell Biol 2008, Eguren et al., Nat Commun 2013; Eguren et al. Cell Reports 2014).
 More recent work identified the relevance of mitophagy and its consequences in energy control during mitotic arrest (Domenech et al., Nat Cell Biol 2015).
 His group is also interested in related topics such as the control of proliferation by microRNAs (Bueno et al., Blood 2011) or the molecular and cellular regulation of unconventional cell cycles in vivo (Trakala et al., Dev Cell 2015; Trakala et al., Blood 2015).
 Our recent work has also characterized the relative relevance of Plk1 as an oncogene or tumor suppressor (de Carcer et al, Nat.
 Commun.
 2018) and an unexpected role of this kinase in the contraction of smooth muscle cells and the control of blood pressure (de Cárcer et al., Nat.
 Med.
 2017).

 For a complete list of publications please visit our Publications page.